Where do I begin?

 But back to trade: the President of the United States should know how it works on a global level and how that affects the American worker and consumer.
 Trump does not.

-In the coming months, I’ll review eighty-four more reasons why Trump cannot be president, while barely scratching the surface.
+In the coming months, I’ll try to review more reasons why Trump cannot be president (there are at least seventeen-thousand), while lining football fields and organizing basketball games.
 I’ll also tell you about our new puppy, Hazel, because we all have to find ways to survive.

-I’m off to have my U.S. citizen/Hispanic-friend Ron replace the right front tire on the swagger wagon.
+I’m off to have U.S. citizen/Hispanic mechanic Ron replace the right front tire on the swagger wagon.
+So there.